 But during a divorce, you need to keep mindful of how your behavior will affect the divorce process itself and also how the court will rule based on that behavior.

 If you’re going through a divorce and looking to end your marriage peacefully, it’s crucial to remember that your actions can significantly impact the outcome of your case.
-Emotions can run high during this challenging time, but it’s essential to try and contemplate the consequences of how you behave and act during a divorce.
-By contacting our experienced New York City divorce lawyer, Juan Luciano, you can navigate the process with confidence and work towards an amicable resolution.
+Emotions can run high during this challenging time, but it’s essential to try to contemplate the consequences of how you behave and act during a divorce.
+By contacting our experienced New York City divorce lawyer, Juan Luciano, you can handle the process with confidence and work towards an amicable resolution.
 Contact us at (212) 537-5859 today to ensure that your rights are protected and to receive experienced legal advice and representation.

 Don’t Transfer, Conceal, or Retitle Assets